In This Article

-Curly-haired cats are a genuinely unique and exciting breed.
-The quality and texture of their fur sets them apart from all others.
-But, how does it come about?
-How many curly-haired cat breeds are there?
-How much do they cost?
+Curly-haired cats are a genuinely special and exciting breed.
+Unlike cats with straight hair and wavy hair, a cat with curls is unique.
+The quality and texture of their fur set them apart from all others.

-If you're thinking of getting a curly cat and are asking yourself these questions, here's what you need to know.
+If you're thinking of getting a curly cat, here's what you need to know.

 Calicos and tortoiseshells are almost always female.
 This occurs because the coat pattern arises from a differential X chromosome activation.
 Since males carry only one X chromosome copy, it is rare for them to have this kind of coat.

 Color-pointed cats have a dark coloration on their extremities (feet, ears, faces, and tails) and a lighter coloration on other parts of their bodies.
 The pointed pattern is a type of partial albinism that results from a mutated enzyme (tyrosinase).

 In its mutated form, the enzyme is heat-sensitive, so it takes effect only in cooler parts of the skin.
 As a result, only the coolest parts of the cat's body will have dark pigmentation.
 They can be remarkably dark in color - they will often have a near-black, brown, or cool grey appearance.